Swirrl/csv2rdf/README.md

 - See [overview of the code](doc/code.md) for an overview of the codebase.
 - See [Developing csv2rdf itself](doc/developing.md) for a quickstart guide on how to work on the library and application itself.

+## Deploying new builds

+In order to compile and deploy new native image builds for all our supported architectures, just create a release in the Github UI tagged to a commit.

 ## License

 Copyright © 2018 Swirrl IT Ltd.